Ekansh38/CornCoins/README.md

   - List items like toys, books, or services (e.g. homework help).
   - Negotiate deals with buyers/sellers.
   - Complete transactions using Credits or CornCoins.
-- Inspired by **eBay/Carousell**, with real-life delivery after digital payment.
+- Inspired by **eBay/Carousell**
 - Promoted sustainability by giving old toys and items a second life.

 ### Chat System
 - A messaging feature similar to WhatsApp or Google Chat.
 - Allowed citizens to negotiate deals, chat, and coordinate trades.

 ### Fun Extras
 - **Arcade** (a.k.a. a rebranded casino).
-- Planned horse racing simulation for betting with CornCoins.
+- **News** a place where jounralists could post updates about things happening in the country.
 - Regular updates that kept the community engaged.

 ---